 Overview

-The Temporary Skill Shortage visa (Subclass 482) or “TSS visa” allows an Australian employer to temporarily sponsor a person from overseas to work in the business in Australia.
-This visa was introduced on 19 March 2019 and replaces the Subclass 457 visa.
-The visa will be granted for two or four years depending on your occupation.
-In some cases you can transition to a permanent visa after three years with the on-going support of the employer.
+The Skills in Demand visa (Subclass 482) or “SID visa” allows an Australian employer to temporarily sponsor a person from overseas to work in the business in Australia.
+This visa was introduced on 7 December 2024 and replaces the Temporary Skills visa.
+The visa can be granted for up to four years.
+In some cases you can transition to a permanent visa after two years with the on-going support of the employer.

 To apply for a Subclass 482 visa, you need an Australian employer to offer you a job and to sponsor you.
 Whether you have an employer who is willing to sponsor you is a practical matter and not a legal question.
 You are more likely to find a sponsor if you are already living in Australia.